C0de5mith/GreeneMachine/README.md

 ### Install ZED SDK
-   [Sterio Labs Ros Integration](https://github.com/stereolabs/zed-ros-wrapper#stereolabs-zed-camera---ros-integration) -We used a 2.x version of the ros wrapper because the latest SDK version that had Jetson support was 2.8.5
+   [Sterio Labs Ros Integration](https://github.com/stereolabs/zed-ros-wrapper#stereolabs-zed-camera---ros-integration)
+      -We used a 2.x version of the ros wrapper because the latest SDK version that had JetsonTX1 support was 2.8.5

 ### Install ROS nodes
 Install all needed nodes